bitluni/ESP32Lib/README.md

-# bitluni's ESP32 Libraries
+# bitluni's ESP32Lib
-A collection of libraries for the ESP32 including VGA graphics, sound and game controllers.
+ESP32Lib is a collection features for the ESP32 including highest performance VGA graphics (sprites, 3D), sound and game controllers packed in an Arduino library.
-More examples and documentation will follow with newer versions.
 Check out https://youtube.com/bitlunislab for project updates

 If you found it useful please consider supporting my work on